AckerApple/trilogy-intro/README.md

   - Safari does not support solid underline that was used
     - possible webkit only declaration exists
 - Fonts are not 100%
-  - Highly advice against using fixed PX sizes
+  - Highly advise against using fixed PX sizes
     - Relative sizes were used (em and %)
       - Far more compatible with individual devices
 - FAQ in desktop mode